Maureen Howard: Honors for individual works

 In addition, Facts of Life was a finalist for the National Book Award, and Grace Abounding, Expensive Habits, and Natural History were all finalists for the PEN/Faulkner Award for Fiction.

 Howard's work has been anthologized in Modern Irish American Fiction: A Reader and Cabbage and Bones: An Anthology of Irish American Women's Fiction.
-She has been an invited speaker at numerous institutions, including Rutgers University.
+She was an invited speaker at numerous institutions, including Rutgers University.